drpy/json-logger/README.md

 ## Support disclaimer

-In case you haven't noticed the type of license for the source code, this is provided as a side project under MIT open source license which means it won't be officially supported by MuleSoft as it is considered a custom connector.
+This extension is based on code developed by Andres Ramirez.
+It is a custom connector and it is provided under open source license.
+It is not officially supported by MuleSoft/Salesforce or anyone else.